emmakoehmstedt/healthy-games-for-healthy-people-and-healthy-planet/docs/software-development-architecture.md

 It is essential for the admin login to be secure since users without administrative privileges cannot modify the information.
 This will require both authentication and authorization.
 We will want to make sure that we have a user login page (authentication) for admins to modify information.
 We will also want to have different privilege levels for different users.
 For example, only users authorized with admin privileges should be able to add, remove, or alter data in the database.

-To secure our data we will want to maintain our SQL source code under version control (GitHub) outside of Supabase.
+To secure our data we will want to maintain our SQL[^5] source code under version control (GitHub) outside of Supabase.
 The data will be extracted from the external database and inputted into the Supabase database.
 Transport Layer Security is another approach to security that we may enlist.
-Since HTTPS is standard practice for websites, it is widely used and accepted.
+Since HTTPS[^3] is standard practice for websites, it is widely used and accepted.

 ## Performance
 We are currently dealing with a limited number of fruits/vegetables, but it will be important to design our database for quick insertion and retrieval so it can handle larger amounts of data in the future.
 Overall, the performance needs to be quick & effective, which can be done through horizontal scaling utilizing containers.

 In the big picture, our application may have upwards of 50 users at once.
-In the future, if our application was used by regional education facilities or outreach programs, we may want to think about using a REST API optimizer.
+In the future, if our application was used by regional education facilities or outreach programs, we may want to think about using a REST[^4] API[^2] optimizer.
 This could help us scale up to meet the needs of increased traffic.
 Overall, we will want to make sure that our application can quickly query the database and display that information for the user to see.

 ## Maintenance and Support
 The project partners are responsible for the web application once the 9-month capstone project is complete.
 The versioning/issue tracking will be the sole responsibility of the project partners at the end of this capstone sequence.
 The project partners will be working directly with the end users to collect real-time data, provide support, and collect feedback.